turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_multitenancy.markdown

 ## Warmup

 * Start a Gist
-* Set the title to "Storing State in Sessions" and the file type to Markdown
+* Set the title to "Multi-Tenancy" and the file type to Markdown
 * Paste in the following questions:

 ```